pushme-pullyou/tootoo-2022/README.md

 The collection title is a play on the [Dr Dolittle](https://en.wikipedia.org/wiki/Doctor_Dolittle) naming style.
 Too-Too is the name of the good doctor's talking pet owl.
 See also, heh-heh, [pushMe-pullYou](https://pushme-pullyou.github.io).
 Do you git it?

-The useful files are in "lib" folders - libraries of files for other repositories to use
+The useful files are in "lib" folders - libraries of files for other repositories to use.

 * ["lib"](https://pushme-pullyou.github.io/tootoo-2022/#lib/README.md) - contains files that may be used to build a basic and test simple content management system for GitHub pages
 * ["lib3d"](https://pushme-pullyou.github.io/tootoo-2022/#lib3d/README.md) - contains files that may be used to build apps based on [Three.js](https://threejs.org)